bell345/pseudo2java/README.md

-# pseudo-interpreter
+# pseudo2java

-An interpreter for simple PASCAL-like pseudo code.
-The pseudo language has been defined to be both easy to learn and its syntax very forgiving for newcomers.
-That being said, this interpreter does not do anything that the programmer does not intend, like implicit casting.
+A converter from object-oriented PASCAL-like pseudo code to Java source code.
+The dialect has been designed to map cleanly from pseudo-code to Java while allowing for reasonable shortcuts.

 ## Features

-* REPL shell for program input
-* Forgiving, PASCAL-like syntax
 * Error handling and reporting
-* Designed to complement educational materials
+* Capable of object oriented code

 ## Installation